 2. Moonstone/Cat’s Eye

-Okay guys.
-Here is my guide to help you through this fun aspect of bridal shopping.
-Honestly, I know many people out of their way to buy gold because they think it will make them happy.
-However, the real happiness should come from inside and if you cannot afford sets of gold and gem, understand there are wonderful alternatives available in Pakistan markets.
-So always keep your budget in mind.
-Happy shopping!
+I know many people go out of their way to buy gold because they think it will make them happy.
+However, realize gold and gemstones have healing properties and should be seen as such instead of means of just acquiring greed.
+Check out this wonderful book by a friend of mine (See HERE) and you will learn how important these stones are for your personal energy.
+However the real happiness should come from inside and if you cannot afford sets of gold and gemstones, understand there are wonderful alternatives available in Pakistan markets.